 Now come down another inch or two and start the story on the same page.

 Create another header on this page.
 All pages following the first page will need this same header.
-The header will contain the author’s lastname/thebooktitle on the left side and on the right side of the line, start the page numbers, and if you can, start it with the ‘2’.
+The header will contain the author’s “lastname/thebooktitle” on the left side and on the right side of the line, start the page numbers beginning with page ‘2’.
+It may do this automatically.